 There’s a wire hanging above the Manhattan skyline.There’s a wire hanging above the Manhattan skyline.

 Above the skyline and stretching for 18 miles around Manhattan, there’s a translucent wire that you’ve probably never noticed.
 It’s called an eruv, and it exists due to the Jewish Sabbath.
 Under Jewish law, observant Jews cannot carry anything in public on the Sabbath, be it groceries, children, or books.
-To get around this, the eruv encircles much of Manhattan, acting as a spiritual boundary that turns the public spaces into private spaces.
+The eruv encircles much of Manhattan to get around this, acting as a spiritual boundary that turns the public spaces into private spaces.
 Like most things here, the eruv doesn’t come cheap.
 A group of Orthodox synagogues pays $100,000 a year to maintain the wires, which are inspected by a rabbi every Thursday before dawn to confirm that they’re all still attached.
 The whole thing is taken very seriously.
 In 2011, a wire broke near the United Nations building, and there was a bit of a panic when repair crews couldn’t get past security to fix it.